Afflictions: As in the New Testament, from the Greek word

 relationship with God, being active in which relationship YOU must choose to give

-Justice: receiving consequences which your actions deserve.
+Justice: Legal & secular justice has to do with our receiving consequences which your actions deserve.
 Jesus

 satisfied the justice of God by taking upon Himself the death penalty that sinful humanity